pgomez-a/pgomez-a/README.md

 - 🚀 Fun fact: **"Time is an illusion.
 Lunchtime doubly so".**</a>

 ## Ways to contact me if you want to contact me 🤯:
-- 👾 Get inspired by the future with <a href="https://twitter.com/uni_versen"> my informal Twitter account.</a>
 - 🧠 Get a junior programmer who won't stop learning during his journey <a href="https://www.linkedin.com/in/pgomez-a/"> by following this Linkedin link.</a>
 - 📟 Send a message bottled with feedback, projects proposals and questions by throwing it to my email account ---><br>**pgomez-a@student.42madrid.com**